hummingbot/hummingbot-site/docs/installation/hummingbot-deploy/index.md

 ## Welcome to the Hummingbot Dashboard quickstart guide

-In this tutorial, we'll guide you through installing all the needed services using Hummingbot Deploy, connecting your API keys, creating a strategy config and doing a quick backtest before deploying the bots all from within the **Hummingbot Dashboard**.
+In this tutorial, we'll guide you through installing all the necessary services using Hummingbot Deploy, connecting your API keys, creating a strategy configuration, and conducting a quick backtest before deploying the bots, all from within the Hummingbot Dashboard

 **(PLACEHOLDER FOR Dashboard Video)**